alabou/bcp-006-01/docs/NMOS With H.264.md

   Parameters related to the `interleaved_nal_units` mode SHOULD be included in the SDP transport file unless their default value is used.

-- [ ] If the Sender is using the non-interleaved mode, it MUST include the `packet_transmission_mode` attribute and set it to `interleaved_nal_units`.
+- [ ] If the Sender is using the interleaved mode, it MUST include the `packet_transmission_mode` attribute and set it to `interleaved_nal_units`.
 The `packet_transmission_mode` attribute maps the the RFC 7798 `sprop-max-don-diff` parameter with `non_interleaved_nal_units` corresponding to value 0, `interleaved_nal_units` to value greater than 0.
 Since the default value of this attribute is `non_interleaved_nal_units`, the Sender MAY omit this attribute when using that mode.
 When the `packet-transmission-mode` attribute is included, the associated `sprop-max-don-diff` parameter of the SDP transport file MUST also be included.

   Parameters related to the `interleaved_nal_units` mode SHOULD be included in the SDP transport file unless their default value is used.